ataylor89/weatherforecast/README.md

 ## Some notes on the world wide web

-What happens when a web browser opens a website?
+What happens when a user opens a website in a web browser?

 The web browser creates a connection with a web server.
 A connection is uniquely defined by a pair of sockets.
 Each socket has the form ipaddr:port, where ipaddr is an IP address and port is a port number.